 Setup makes a huge difference

 Toeing in your speakers can make a dramatic improvement in their sound.

-A couple rules of thumb: the tweeters in your right and left speakers should be positioned at ear height, and the speakers should form an equilateral triangle with your listening position.
+The speakers should form an equilateral triangle with your listening position.
 This means your speakers are the same distance apart from each other as they are from you.
-For more tips on how to set up your speakers and “tune your room,” see our articles on speaker placement for stereo music listening and room acoustics.
+For more tips on how to set up your speakers, see our article on speaker placement for stereo music listening.

 Have questions about home stereo systems?
 Call, email, or chat with us today.